Marconiusiii/OhCraps/README.md

 Check the Pay Table to see how each of the Lay Bets pays out.

+#### Field Bet

+The Field Bet is a bet on the numbers 2, 3, 4, 9, 10, 11, and 12.
+If a 2 is rolled, you win double your bet, and if a 12 is rolled, you will win triple your bet.
+All other numbers win even money.
+A 5, 6, 7, or 8 will lose.

+Type 'y' if you'd like to bet on the Field, otherwise hit Enter to bypass it.
+Follow the prompts to place your bet.

 #### Hard Ways

 The Hard Ways bets are Proposition Bets that are not Single-Roll bets.
 These are bets that a 4, 6, 8, or 10 are rolled  the Hard Way, or with double numbers.
 Rolling a 4 and 4 will make a Hard 8, for example.
 Rolling a 6 and 2 is an Easy 8.
 A Hard Ways bet wins if any of the double numbers are rolled and will lose on either a 7 Out or if the Easy variant of the number is rolled.
+If you win a Hard Way bet, you'll be prompted to change your bet.
+Hit Enter to leave your current bet alone as is, type a number to change the bet, or enter 0 to take the bet down.
+Alternatively, if you lose the Hard Way bet, you'll be prompted to go back up on the bet; enter a number to bet again on that Hard Way number, or hit Enter to bypass the bet and leave it blank.

 Much like the Place Bets, you will be prompted to bet on the 4, 6, 8, and 10 in order, then you will get a confirmation on what you've bet before the game continues on.
 Enter 0 to clear a bet or not bet on any of the numbers.

-#### Field Bet

-The Field Bet is a bet on the numbers 2, 3, 4, 9, 10, 11, and 12.
-If a 2 is rolled, you win double your bet, and if a 12 is rolled, you will win triple your bet.
-All other numbers win even money.
-A 5, 6, 7, or 8 will lose.

-Type 'y' if you'd like to bet on the Field, otherwise hit Enter to bypass it.
-Follow the prompts to place your bet.

 #### Working  Bets

 If you've made Place Bets, Lay Bets, or Hard Ways bets, you can have them Working on the Come Out roll.
 Generally, when you make a Place Bet or Hard Ways bet before a Point is established, the bets are Off by default, meaning they will not be affected by the roll of the dice.
 Having your bets "Working" means that you are turning them on and they will be affected by the next roll of the dice.

 If you've Placed, Laid, or made Hard Ways Bets, the "Place and Hard Ways Bets Working?" option will appear in the list, and entering 'y' and hitting Enter will set them all to be Working on the Come Out Roll.

-#### All Tall Small

-The All Tall Small bet is an interesting persistent bet where you are betting that a set of numbers will all appear before the 7.
-Small means you are betting that the 2, 3, 4, 5, and 6 will appear before the 7; Tall means you are betting that the 8.
-9. 10, 11, and 12 will appear; All is a bet that both the small and tall numbers will all appear before the 7.

-This bet is made at the Come Out roll and will not appear again until a 7 out.
-The game will keep track of your rolls and display them each time you roll the dice.
-You will only lose this bet on a 7 Out or a 7 on the Come Out roll.

 #### Proposition Bets